batgurl477/BankApp/README.md

 # Team Aphrodite Capstone Project
 ### Downloads
-GitKraken, Stack
+GitKraken, Slack
 ### Install
-Sign into Stack and GitHub, install GitKraken
+Sign into Slack and GitHub, install GitKraken
 ### Step by step installation and download of repo
 * Open GitKraken
 * Click the folder on the top left corner